 Driving commerce is the exchange of currency which demands that each individual participating in the system, earns money in exchange for their time.
 And therein lies the issue.
 TIME.
 Who has time to worry about environmental issues?

-Society’s concern with respect to our destruction of the natural world, is negligible at best primarily because it’s hidden from us.
+Society’s concern with respect to our destruction of the natural world is negligible at best primarily because it’s hidden from us.
 It’s not spoken about nor does it receive media coverage, because there’s no profitability in sustainability, only consumption which necessitates the continual need for more “production.”
-In a world where we are provided with a never ending stream of distractions to divert our attention and awareness away from our impact on the natural world, we’re immersed in a reality that only dimly reflects the “real” state of the world we’re living in.
+In a world where we are provided with a never-ending stream of distractions to divert our attention and awareness away from our impact on the natural world, we’re immersed in a reality that only dimly reflects the “real” state of the world we’re living in.
 We’ve learned to accept the “status quo” while continuing to conduct “business as usual.”
 Retail therapy, sports, and media entertainment have become the opiates of our time, anesthetizing us from the harsh reality of how much the Earth is in decline.

-Despite the fact that environmental concepts such as “sustainability” are slowly starting to filter into the mainstream vernacular, society’s current level of understanding, regarding our impact on the ecosystems that we draw from to feed our economy is lacking tremendously.
-Our current economic model, driven by the pressures of a global marketplace, perpetuates the well documented and stupefying decline and destruction of the natural world along with the disappearance of those species inhabiting the various ecosystems that are being destroyed.
+Despite the fact that environmental concepts such as “sustainability” are slowly starting to filter into the mainstream vernacular, society’s current level of understanding, regarding our impact on the ecosystems that we draw from to feed our economy, is lacking tremendously.
+Our current economic model, driven by the pressures of a global marketplace, perpetuate the well documented and stupefying decline and destruction of the natural world along with the disappearance of those species inhabiting the various ecosystems that are being destroyed.